wpm/mycroft/README.md

   The same GloVe vectors are used to embed the tokens in the text.
   A softmax layer uses the average of the token embeddings to make a label prediction.

+Evaluation on training and validation sets returns the classification accuracy and the cross entropy loss.

 Run `mycroft demo` to see a quick example of the command line syntax and data formats.